tcltk/tcl/doc/markdown/ObjectType.md

 typedef union Tcl_ObjInternalRep {...} Tcl_ObjInternalRep
 ```

-where the contents are exactly the existing contents of the union in the *internalRep* field of the *Tcl\_Obj* struct.
+where the contents are exactly the existing contents of the union in the *internalRep* field of the *[Tcl\_Obj][Object3]* struct.
 This definition permits us to pass internal representations and pointers to them as arguments and results in public routines.

 # The tcl\_objtype structure